jnozzi/cocoadev.com/markdown/QuestionforiPod.md

 ----

 As I am using that code in a project right now, I can safely say it works, although I have tweaked it heavily to make it more efficient cpu and memory wise.
-Its very nice code though. -- General/MatPeterson
+Its very nice code though. -- MatPeterson

 ----